Two-level overlapping additive Schwarz preconditioner for training scientific machine learning applications: Introduction

 Two prominent approaches for solving parametric PDEs using DNNs appear in the literature.
 The first approach approximates a solution of a given PDE for a particular choice of parameters using a DNN~\cite{raissi2019physics,sirignano2018dgm}.
 Popular representatives of this approach are physics informed neural networks (PINNs)~\cite{raissi2019physics}, which train the DNNs by minimizing the mean square error that incorporates the PDE residual, boundary/initial conditions, and/or observed data.
 The second approach considers learning the differential operator~\cite{lu2021learning,wang2021learning} from the parametrized source terms, boundary/initial conditions, or material properties.
 The operator learning DNNs, such as DeepONet (DON)~\cite{lu2021learning} or FNO~\cite{li2021fourier}, are typically trained by minimizing the mean square error between the network's output and the solution generated using a high-fidelity method.

-Both, the physics informed and operator learning, approaches are commonly trained using gradient-based optimizers, e.g., Adam~\cite{kingma2014adam} or LBFGS~\cite{liu1989limited}.
+Both, physics informed and operator learning, approaches are commonly trained using gradient-based optimizers, e.g., Adam~\cite{kingma2014adam} or LBFGS~\cite{liu1989limited}.
 However, the computational cost of these optimizers can be exorbitant due to the non-convexity and ill-conditioning of the underlying optimization problem.
+To address this problem, there has been research on improving these optimizers~\cite{Liu2020On,loshchilov2018decoupled,Al-Baali03092014}.
 This is especially the case when a highly accurate solution is required.
-In order to reduce the training time, the parallelization of the DNN training process has gained significant attention in the literature; see, for example~\cite{ben2019demystifying, dean2012large}.
+In order to reduce the training time, the parallelization of the DNN training process has gained significant attention in the literature; see, for example~\cite{ben2019demystifying,dean2012large}.
 Two of the most popular parallel paradigms are data-parallel and model-parallel approaches.
-Data-parallel approaches \cite{krizhevsky2014one} split the training data among multiple processing devices.
+Data-parallel approaches~\cite{krizhevsky2014one} split the training data among multiple processing devices.
 Each device then evaluates the loss/gradient for a given portion of data, and the average value is used to update the network parameters.
-In contrast, model-parallel approaches aim at splitting the parameters of the DNN model among multiple devices, see for example pipelining techniques \cite{huang2019gpipe, narayanan2019pipedream} or tensor-parallel approaches \cite{ben2019demystifying, rudakov2024activations}.
+In contrast, model-parallel approaches aim at splitting the parameters of the DNN model among multiple devices, see for example pipelining techniques~\cite{huang2019gpipe,narayanan2019pipedream} or tensor-parallel approaches~\cite{ben2019demystifying,rudakov2024activations}.

 In numerical analysis, domain decomposition (DD) methods are commonly used to accelerate the convergence and parallelize solution strategies for large-scale problems~\cite{dolean2015introduction, toselli2004domain}.
 Among these approaches, the additive Schwarz method (ASM)~\cite{lions1988schwarz} is widely utilized for its simplicity and parallel computing capabilities.
 In ASM, the computational domain is first decomposed into a collection of smaller, possibly overlapping, subdomains.
 The solution of a PDE is then sought in parallel for each subdomain, and the acquired local solutions are subsequently combined to update the global solution approximation.